 One of the primary physical drivers for active versus inactive Atlantic basin hurricane seasons is the strength of the AMO (Gray et al. 1996, Goldenberg et al. 2001, Klotzbach and Gray 2008).
 A positive phase of the AMO (or strong phase of the THC) typically leads to 3-5 times more major Atlantic basin hurricane activity than does a negative phase.
-The typical period of the AMO is about 60 years, with the period length varying between as short as 40-50 years and if 70-80 years.
+The typical period of the AMO is about 60 years, with the period length varying between as short as 40-50 years and as long as 70-80 years.
 This means that we typically have 25-35 years of above-average Atlantic basin major TC activity and similar length periods with considerably reduced amounts of major TC activity.
-Recently, we had three quiet Atlantic hurricane seasons in a row (e.g., 2013-2015) which led us to question whether we had moved out of the active era that began in 1995 (Klotzbach et al. 2015).
-However, the Atlantic has since had four active seasons in a row, which makes an assessment of whether we have moved out of the active Atlantic hurricane era quite murky.
+We had three quiet Atlantic hurricane seasons in a row (e.g., 2013-2015) which led us to question whether we had moved out of the active era that began in 1995 (Klotzbach et al. 2015).
+However, the Atlantic has since had five active seasons in a row, causing us to believe that the AMO remains in its positive phase.